ChenDavidTimothy/TrajectoLab_radau/docs/source/quickstart.rst

 **Run this code** and you'll see MAPTOR simultaneously optimized both the engine design and the flight trajectory.

-**Key Insight:** Traditional approaches require you to guess the engine size, then optimize the trajectory, then iterate.
-MAPTOR finds the optimal engine size AND trajectory in a single optimization.
+**Engineering Workflow:** Instead of guessing engine size, optimizing trajectory, then iterating, MAPTOR determines optimal engine size AND trajectory together.

 Understanding the Workflow
 ---------------------------